Metatab/metatab/README.rst

     $ metapack -R "#simple-example"

-You can also read the resources from a Python program, with an easy way to convert a resource to a Pandas DataFrame
+You can also read the resources from a Python program, with an easy way to convert a resource to a Pandas DataFrame.

 .. code-block:: python